jneug/typst-codelst/manual.typ

 ```]
 ````]

-CODELST add line numbers and some formatting to the code.
+CODELST adds line numbers and some formatting to the code.
 Line numbers can be configured with a variety of options and #arg[frame] sets a custom wrapper function for the code.
 Setting #arg(frame: none) disables the code frame.

 #example[````
 #sourcecode(